-Some French verbs are more complicated than others for Anglophones, most especially those that don’t have an exact counterpart in English.
-Such is the case with the verbs retourner, revenir and rentrer.
+Some French verbs are more complicated than others for Anglophones, especially those that don’t have an exact counterpart in English.
+Such is the case with the verbs retourner, revenir, and rentrer.

-Many English speakers assume these three verbs translate as “to return” “to come back” and “to re-enter” respectively, and can be used interchangeably.
-But, alas, in French that’s not the case.
+Many English speakers assume these three verbs translate as “to return,” “to come back,” and “to re-enter” respectively, and can be used interchangeably.
+But in French, that’s not the case.

-While each of these French verbs generally indicates someone going back to a place, they must each be used in a specific – and different – set of circumstances.
+While each of these verbs generally indicates someone going back to a place, they must each be used in a specific – and different – context.

 RETOURNER